Krombik/google-maps-react/README.md

   | undefined;
 ```

-returns `undefined` if google.maps is not loaded yet, throws error if loading is not started or if `places` not included to loader options
+returns `undefined` if google.maps is not loaded yet, throws error if loading is not started or if `places` not included to libraries in loader options

 ---